 How can you detect residual magnetism in metals?

-The best way to detect and measure residual magnetism in metal is a gaussmeter, either an analog or an advanced digital one.
+The best way to detect and measure residual magnetism in metal is a gaussmeter, either an analog or a digital one.

 Analog meters are easy to use and can show you the polarity and a reliable indication of the field’s strength, usually up to 20 gausses.
 Their only requirement is precise factory calibration.